 Child support is calculated by formula.
 There are certain deviations from the actual number obtained from the calculator, but judges do not like to deviate.

-For more information on child support and the division of marital property, contact my office today to speak with an Atlanta divorce attorney in one of our offices.
-Hire us as your Atlanta Divorce Lawyers.
+For more information on child support and the division of marital property, contact my office.
+Hire us as your lawyers.